hardik05/Damn_Vulnerable_C_Program/ReadMe.md

 It takes lot of time for new comers and even experianced people to understand different types of vulnerabilities. i have faced this problem myself and decided to share what i learned.

 If you learn something from it, send me a thnak you note. thats all i need.
+Also if you want to improve of fix something then PR are welcomed!

 **Author?**